 Curran guests receive a complimentary signature item -- just show your ticket stub to your server when seated.

 Curran offers tickets in strict accordance with the Americans with Disabilities Act.

 As a historic building that opened in 1922, Curran is unable to provide wheelchair access to the upper levels of the auditorium, therefore a number of accessible seats exceeding the requirement have been set aside in the Orchestra in rows N (on the house left side) and U (on the left and right sides).
 You may purchase these tickets online, however if there is any question as to which seats might work best for you, you are encouraged to call us at (415) 358-1220.
 Please specify accessibility as the topic of the inquiry and an accessibility expert will respond.

 Plus-sized patrons may inquire about the location and availability of our swing-arm seats in the orchestra as well as freestanding armless seats in the accessible rows.

 Those with mobility devices (canes, crutches, walkers, etc.) will need to check these items with a staff member to comply with local fire code regulations.
 At the end of the performance, an usher will return the device to the guest, or at intermission upon request.

 We strive to accommodate all patrons to the best of our ability.
 Please try to arrive early if you need help with access so that our staff can be as attentive to you as possible.

 As part of our renovation, we have added new restroom facilities.
 Fully accessible restrooms are located on the lower level of the theater.
 A lift in the lobby is available for patrons with mobility issues.

 Audio Assisted Listening Devices

-Devices are available in the lobby on a first come, first served basis.
+Devices are available at our boutique in the lobby on a first come, first served basis.
 We ask patrons to leave a state-issued ID or driver’s license as deposit on all devices.